-(ii) Additional confounding domains relevant to the setting of this particular study, or which the study authors identified as important Confounding domain Measured variable(s) Is there evidence that controlling for this variable was unnecessary?
+(ii) Additional confounding domains relevant to the setting of this particular study, or which the study authors identified as important Confounding domain Measured variable(s) Is there evidence that controlling for this variable was unnecessary? measured validly and reliably by this variable (or these variables)?
 OPTIONAL: Is failure to adjust for this variable (alone) expected to favour the experimental intervention or the comparator?
 Yes / No / No information Favour experimental / Favour comparator / No information